neondatabase/website/content/docs/cloud/about.md

 Neon automatically and transparently scales up compute on demand in response to the app workload.
 Neon also scales down to zero on inactivity.
 Since Neon is serverless it only charges for what you use and can deliver up to 10x reduction in cost.

 ## Built for developer productivity

 Neon allows you to create a branch of your Postgres database.
-It's easy to create brunches for dev, test, or staging environments.
+It's easy to create branches for dev, test, or staging environments.
 Branching is instant and has close to zero overhead as it is implemented using the "copy-on-write" technique in Neon Storage.
 In fact branches are so cheap that you can create a branch for every code deployment in your CI/CD pipeline.